NatsukiBot/module-levels/README.md

 ## Features
   * Gives a random amount of XP per message after an amount of time.
   * Will not give XP for spam.
+  * Rewards user with a number of credits when they level up.

 ## Commands
 N/A